 Are you travelling to Iceland on a budget?
 Well don’t worry, I’m here to help you.
 Iceland is known for being an expensive country to travel around and a common question that is asked, ‘Is Iceland expensive?’.
 But I’m going to offer you a few hints and tips for reducing your costs and travelling to Iceland on a budget.

 Although food, accommodation and transport prices in Iceland can be expensive.
 And even more so if you don’t book in advance.
 The best things about Iceland, the stunning landscapes, numerous hiking trails, the beautiful waterfalls and geysers are all FREE.
 Iceland is the most beautiful country I’ve ever travelled too.
 If you don’t already follow me on Instagram check out my collection of gorgeous photos here and you can see what I mean.
 So here are a few ideas I did on my trip to Iceland to help save some money whilst travelling on a budget.

 how to enjoy Iceland on a budget?

 1. Hire a campervan for your trip

 Of course, there’s still a big payment up front.
 But remember the campervan becomes your home and transport for the duration of your trip.
-Saving you costs on accommodation and expensive tours to visit the tourist spots.
+Plan your Iceland budget before you go and whilst you are there you will save costs on accommodation, food and expensive tours.
 Read about my campervan experience here.

 2. Bring food from home